michaelbromley/ngx-pagination/README.md

 ### PaginatePipe

 The PaginatePipe should be placed at the end of an NgFor expression.
-It accepts a single argument, an object conforming to the `IPaginationInstance` interface.
+It accepts a single argument, an object conforming to the `PaginationInstance` interface.
 The following config options are available:

 ```HTML
 <element *ngFor="let item of collection | paginate: { id: 'foo',